-Are you hoping to find knitting books that have a cute, kawaii aesthetic or knitting books that are written using the unique Japanese methodology of communicating knitting patterns?
-If so, this page of Japanese knitting books is likely to be exactly what you’re looking for.
-The following is a list of Japanese knitting books we’ve reviewed; you’ll find in-depth book reviews of each of these titles posted here on our website.
-Our knitting book reviews include a summary of the knitting projects included in each book, plus a list of the best things about each title and a list of things to be aware of before you buy each book.
+If you’re looking for any style of Japanese knitting books, this page is likely to be exactly what you’re looking for.
+The following is a list of the best Japanese knitting books I’ve reviewed; you’ll find in-depth book reviews of each of these titles posted here on this website.
+These knitting book reviews include a summary of the knitting projects included in each book, plus a list of the best things about each title and a list of things to be aware of before you buy each book.

 1. Japanese Knitting Stitches From Tokyo’s Kazekobo Studio